Are Elites Meritocratic and Efficiency-Seeking? Evidence from MBA Students: Replication: Dyson Business Students

 \subsection{Distribution of Fairness Ideals}

 Appendix Tables \ref{tab:dyson_joint} and \ref{tab:dyson_ideals} present the distribution of fairness ideals in the Dyson sample.
-Using the between-subject design, we find that 1.9 percent are egalitarians, 23.9 percent are libertarians, 37.6 percent are meritocrats, and 36.6 percent have other fairness ideals.
+Using the between-subject design, we find that \getval{dyson_egal_btw} percent are egalitarians, \getval{dyson_lib_btw} percent are libertarians, \getval{dyson_merit_btw} percent are meritocrats, and \getval{dyson_other_btw} percent have other fairness ideals.
 The within-subject design yields similar estimates.
-Compared to MBA students, undergraduates show lower rates of egalitarianism (1.9 vs. 9.9 percent), higher rates of meritocracy (37.6 vs. 22.7 percent), and similar rates of libertarianism (23.9 vs. 23.2 percent).
+Compared to MBA students, Dyson students show lower rates of egalitarianism (\getval{dyson_egal_btw} vs.\ \getval{egal_share_btw} percent), higher rates of meritocracy (\getval{dyson_merit_btw} vs.\ \getval{merit_share_btw} percent), and similar rates of libertarianism (\getval{dyson_lib_btw} vs.\ \getval{lib_share_btw} percent).
 Like MBA students, they are less likely to conform to standard fairness ideals than the general population.
-A substantial fraction of Dyson students (24.5 percent) behave as ``moderates.''
+About a quarter of Dyson students (\getval{dyson_moderate_share} percent) behave as ``moderates.''